-If you’re already a HappenStance subscriber, you can send up to 6 poems by snail mail, or even three by email if you live outside the UK, twice a year.
+If you’re a HappenStance subscriber, you can send up to 6 poems by snail mail (or three by email if you live outside the UK) twice a year.
 Email senders should paste the poems into the body of a message.

 But please don’t send poems before the reading month starts, and equally please, please don’t wait until the last two days of the month in question.
 If they arrive after the last day of the window, I will post them back to you unread because by then I will be working on something else.
 Here's what to do and how to do it:

 - Send the appropriate number of poems by snail mail if possible during the months of July or December.

 - A4 envelopes preferred.